 3. They Require Grout Sealant

 Tiles are non-absorbent, but the grout around the tiles is composed of cement-based products that absorb moisture and retain stain.
-Over time, the sealant in the tiles erodes, leaving gaps that promote mould growth and water seepage, which can cause significant flooring damage.
+Over time, the sealant in the tiles erodes, leaving gaps that promote mold growth and water seepage, which can cause significant flooding damage.
 Regular use of grout sealant increases the longevity of your tiles.
 It is strongly suggested that you seal your tiles no matter their age as it will help prevent future damage.
 Grout sealing products can be found in The Reno Superstore or ordered from us online.

 4. They’re Prone to Causing Accidents

 Accidents caused by wet porcelain floors are commonplace.
 Slip-and-fall injuries can easily happen on wet porcelain tiles, especially in bathrooms.
 When damaged pipes or faucets leak, they cause the bathroom floor to become wet.
 Bathroom tiles often have a smooth glossy finish which can get quite slippery, increasing the risk of accidents.
 If you have children or elderly household members, this is something to consider.
 Choosing tile designs with a textured matte surface can reduce the problem.

 Is Porcelain Tile Flooring The Right Choice for You?

 It all comes down to your needs and preference.
 Factors like time and budget will help put things into perspective.
 Porcelain tiles have many advantages, such as durability, low maintenance, and versatility, while their disadvantages are easily remedied.
 Floor renovations aren’t cheap so should be considered carefully.
 We hope this article will help you make a well-informed decision.

 At The Reno Superstore, you can find a fine collection of stylish and durable porcelain tiles, alongside other flooring materials.
 Take a look!